Effexor: Side Effects, Withdrawal, and Addiction

 Table of Contents

 Effexor (Venlafaxine) is an antidepressant medication of the SSRI (serotonin-norepinephrine reuptake inhibitor) class.
-Effexor side effects include nausea, sweating, and even more serious long term effects like disrupted pregnancy and more.
+Effexor side effects include nausea, sweating, and even more serious long-term effects like disrupted pregnancy and more.
 Effexor can also cause withdrawal as a result of addiction if someone becomes dependent on the drug.

 Need help getting addiction treatment?

-Therefore, Effexor is generally prescribed for major depressive disorder, generalized anxiety disorder, panic disorder, and social anxiety disorder.
+Effexor is generally prescribed for major depressive disorder, generalized anxiety disorder, panic disorder, and social anxiety disorder.
 Also, it can be prescribed for those suffering from chronic pain.

 Effexor is taken in pill form and comes in a standard and extended-release form.
 The dosage one may take of Effexor will vary from person to person.
 Generally, the recommended starting dosage is 75mg/daily.
 This dosage is intended to be spread throughout the day, 25mg at each meal 3x daily.